 What Is The Difference Between Disability Benefits from Workers’ Comp and from SSA?

 If you are partially or totally disabled by your workplace injury or illness, workers’ compensation will pay disability benefits as well.
 These benefits are either “temporary” or “permanent,” depending on how long your disability is expected to last.
 The amount of benefits you may receive depends on whether your disability is partial or total and whether it is considered temporary or permanent.
 If you have a permanent disability, you may receive disability benefits until you reach the maximum level of improvement your doctors expect.

 Disability benefits under workers’ compensation are separate from disability benefits from the Social Security Administration (SSA) or any state or local government, and you may be eligible to receive more than one kind of disability benefit.
 An experienced Maryland workers’ compensation attorney can help you determine the types of disability benefits you are entitled to and help you ensure that you are paid the proper amount.

 Understanding Your Legal Rights

 When you’re injured at work, your world can be turned upside down in an instant.
 At Alpert Schreyer, LLC, our experienced Bowie workers’ compensation benefits attorneys understand how overwhelming workers’ compensation can be, especially when you’re struggling to recover from an injury or illness.
 That’s why we’re dedicated to helping injured workers in Prince George’s County receive the compensation they deserve, so they can focus on getting well.
-For a free consultation, call our Bowie Maryland office today (844) 632-7274 or fill out our online contact form.
+For a free case evaluation, call our Bowie Maryland office today (844) 632-7274 or fill out our online contact form.